KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/design.md

 ## Priority Info

-Priority info is the info believed to be most important to and most commonly sought out by users and therefore made easily accessible to them
+Priority info is the info believed to be most important to and most commonly sought out by users and therefore made easily accessible to them.
 * Contact and location info: hours, telephone number, email address, physical address
 * Weekly specials
 * Menu